 Newton’s Laws of Motion

-Students demonstrate Newton’s three Laws of Motion using a slippery cloth, cups and saucers, catapults, and balloon rockets.
+Students demonstrate Newton’s three Laws of Motion using a slippery cloth, cups and saucers and catapults.
 They also use miniature hovercrafts to experiment with reduced friction.

 - Workshops cost $350